Welcome to the Clark University community.

 The teaching evaluation process used paper evaluations up until two years ago, but is now completed in an online format.
 You can find more information on the eUWTE website.

 There are two email distribution lists to which faculty can post; neither of which are moderated in any way.
 Individual faculty can opt out of these lists if they choose.
-They are as follows:
+There are listserve guidelines and best practices that faculty must follow.
+The lists used more often are as follows:

 1) firstname.lastname@example.org – This list comprises all full-time faculty, and, because we’re trying to be inclusive here, a smattering of other folks within the Clark community who’ve asked to join.
 This list is meant for announcements of any kind, e.g. upcoming lectures or concerts, apartments for rent, etc. Faculty can opt out of this list, but very few have.
 When you hit REPLY to an email from this list, your email goes to the sender only.